iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 - in 4.3 we discuss our proposed alternative feature combination method
 - 4.4 expands our understanding of the patterns *λ-equitune* learns
 - in 4.5 the methods are tested on novel data sets
-- and finally in 4.6 an extension of the original NLG tasks is described.
+- and finally in 4.6 an extension of the original Natural Language Generation tasks is described.

 ### 4.1 Reproducibility and minor implementation improvements